pyinvoke/invoke/sites/docs/concepts/invoking-tasks.rst

 - **Tasks** are executable units of logic, i.e. instances of `.Task`, which typically wrap functions or other callables.
-- Tasks may declare that their purpose is to produce some state (a file on-disk, as with ``make``; runtime configuration data; a database value; etc) and that they can be safely skipped if the configured **checks** pass.
+- Tasks may specify **checks** (typically functions) which allow skipping execution of a task if its desired result already seems to be complete (a file on disk exists, as with ``make``; a runtime configuration value has been set; etc).
 - When called, tasks may be given **arguments**, same as any Python callable;
   these are typically seen as command-line flags when discussing the CLI.
-- Tasks may be **parameterized** into multiple **calls**, e.g. invoking the same build procedure against multiple different file paths, or executing a remote command on multiple target servers.
+- Tasks may be **parameterized** into multiple **calls**, e.g. invoking the same build procedure with different requested output formats, or executing a remote command on multiple target servers.
-- **Dependencies** state that for a task to successfully execute, other tasks (sometimes referred to as **pre-tasks** or, in ``make``, *prerequisites*) must be run sometime beforehand.
+- **Dependencies** state that for a task to successfully execute, other tasks (sometimes referred to as **pre-tasks** or *prerequisites*) must be run sometime beforehand.
-- **Followup tasks**  (sometimes referred to as **post-tasks**) are roughly the inverse of dependencies - a task requesting that another task always be run sometime *after* it itself executes.
+- **Followup tasks**  (sometimes referred to as **post-tasks**) are roughly the inverse of dependencies - a task requesting that another task always be run sometime *after* it itself completes.

-Now that we've framed the discussion, we can show you some concrete examples, the features that enable them, and how those features interact with one another.
+Now that we've framed the discussion, we can show you some concrete examples of how these features behave and interact with one another.

 One task
 --------